Alfresco/alfresco-content-app/docs/extending.md

 need to be registered within the `entryComponents` section of the NgModule.
 </p>

-The registration API is not limited to the custom content only.
+The Registration API is not limited to the custom content only.
 You can replace any existing entries by replacing the values from your module.

 ## Creating custom evaluator

-Rule evaluators are plain JavaScript (or TypeScript) functions that take `RuleContext` reference and an optional list of `RuleParameter` instances.
+Rule evaluators are plain JavaScript (or TypeScript) functions that take `RuleContext` references and an optional list of `RuleParameter` instances.

 Application provides a special [RuleEvaluator](https://github.com/Alfresco/alfresco-content-app/blob/master/src/app/extensions/rule.extensions.ts#L30) type alias for evaluator functions: